Gesee-y/Outdoors.jl/Readme.md

 ```
 ## Intro

-Outdoors is a package made to create manage windows in an elegant way without bothering too much about the API used.
-It abstract API specific instructions and create an unique interface for all of them. the package has currently the SDL mode but implementing GLFW windows shouldn't be much of a problem
+Windows are our view on the virtual world as in a house where we can see the outside through the windows.
+Outdoors is made for that purpose.
+It's a module to manage the window of the app.
+It's mean to be an abstraction for different API like [SDL2]() and [GLFW]()